aws-samples/busy-engineers-encryption-sdk/docs/exercises/2-encryption_sdk.rst

 The actual encryption process is much simpler than with KMS.
-We'll keep the encryption context mostly the same, and the body of encrypt can just be:
+We'll keep the Encryption Context mostly the same, and the body of encrypt can just be:

 .. tabs::